Leighton Cathcart Dalrymple: Family

 Leighton was born in 1785 to General Sir Hew Dalrymple, Baronet.
-He was the second son of Hew and Frances Leighton, youngest daughter and co-heiress of General Leighton of Loton Park(her father).
+He was the second son of Hew and Frances Leighton, youngest daughter and co-heiress of General Leighton of Loton Park (her father).

 Military career

 Dalrymple likely began his military career in the early 1800s during the Napoleonic Wars.
-He serve as an aide-de-camp to General Sir James Henry Craig.
+He served as an aide-de-camp to General Sir James Henry Craig.
 On 16 December, 1813, Dalrymple was promoted to a Lieutenant Colonel in the 5th (or the King's) Regiment of Light Dragoons (Hussars).
 His regiment was present at the Battle of Waterloo.

 Other work

-In 1812,while serving as a British army officer, Dalrymple visited Wakefield and Leeds to observe the pioneering steam locomotive Salamanca, designed by John Blenkinsop.
+In 1812, while serving as a British army officer, Dalrymple visited Wakefield and Leeds to observe the pioneering steam locomotive Salamanca, designed by John Blenkinsop.
 He wrote a detailed letter describing the locomotive’s mechanical features and operation, and drew a sketch.
 This account is considered one of the earliest surviving eyewitness descriptions of a working railway engine.
 The letter is preserved in the Science Museum Group Collection.